cobisLab/RDDL/Model_interpretation_tutorial/readme.md

-###Use SHAP to explain model
+##Use SHAP to interpret models

-To explain the output of trained model, we can use SHAP to explain the model's predictions.
+To interpret the governing rules for the trained models, we can use SHAP to explain the model's predictions.

-Step I: Run the following command to install SHAP packages.
+(1) Run the following command to install SHAP packages.
 ``` python
 pip install shap
 ```

-Step II: Import necessary packages.
+(2) Import necessary packages.
 ``` python
 import shap
 import numpy, os